yearn.finance II Price Tops $1,054.18 on Major Exchanges (YFII)

 - THETA (THETA) traded flat against the dollar and now trades at $5.25 or 0.00010640 BTC.

-It is usually not currently possible to purchase alternative cryptocurrencies such as yearn.finance II directly using U.S. dollars.
-Investors seeking to trade yearn.finance II should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase yearn.finance II using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as yearn.finance II directly using U.S. dollars.
+Investors seeking to trade yearn.finance II should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy yearn.finance II using one of the exchanges listed above.

 Receive News & Updates for yearn.finance II Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for yearn.finance II and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.